The more important the data and the more often they are used, the more regularly they need to be backed-up.

 The choice of storage media for back-up depends on the quantity and type of data you have.
 Options include:

-- Memory sticks, CD/DVD and remote, online back-up services may be convenient for small amounts of data;
+- Memory sticks and remote, online back-up services may be convenient for small amounts of data;

 - Hard drives or magnetic tapes may be more appropriate for large volumes or when you need to store data offline for security reasons;